YifanYes/YifanYes/README.md

 - 🥕​ I’m currently working at [Encantado de Comerte](https://encantadodecomerte.es/)

-- 📖​ I’m currently learning **smart contract development and backend architecture**
+- 📖​ I’m continuing learning **smart contract development and backend architecture**

-- 💡​​ I’m collaborating to create a blockchain-based renewable energy market at [Conexolar](https://conexolar.com/)
+- 💡​​ I’m collaborating to create a new agile methodology productivity app at **Nexus**

 - 👨‍🏫​ I’m helping students to learn the beauty of programming at [4Geeks Academy](https://4geeksacademy.com/es/inicio)